CGray1234/CGray1234/README.md

 ### Hi there 👋

-I write Beat Saber mods & make websites
+I make websites and write Beat Saber mods (mainly websites).

+My main project is TropiTracker.
+[Click here](https://tropitracker.com) to be taken to the website, or [click here]([https://](https://github.com/CGray1234/TropiTracker)) to be taken to the source code.

-Full list of my mods is [here](https://cgray1234.github.io/bs-stuff/mods)
+Full list of my Beat Saber mods is [here](https://cgray1234.github.io/bs-stuff/mods)

 <!--
 **CGray1234/CGray1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.